-Kaikoen is the ruin of Komoro Castle in Komoro
+Kaikoen is the ruin of Komoro Castle (小諸城) in Komoro city.

-Kaikoen is located just west of Komoro station (JR and Shinano Railway).
+It is located just west of Komoro station (JR and Shinano Railway)

 It is said that Komoro Castle was built in 1487.

-Since the 16th century, this castle had been the government of this area until the end of Edo Period (the 1860s).
+Since the 16th century, this castle had been the political center of this area until the end of Edo Period (the 1860s).

 This castle was very unique.

 The site of the castle is nearly a trianglar shape surrounded with the river and two valleys.

-The front gate (San-no-mon) is at a corner of the triangle.
-So if the enemies has come from the castle town, the soldiers of the castle had only to guard the gate.
+Therefore, if the enemies had come from the castle town, the soldiers in the castle had only to guard the gate.

-In the site, there are some museums, a zoo, an amusement park and some
+And, there are some museums, a zoo, an amusement park and some other facilities.

 Also there are many cherry trees, then here is one of the major cherry blossom-viewing spots in this area in late April.